Doctors & Staff

 Dr David Hamilton

 David is a current Director of Fiordland Medical Practice and has been with the team for over 19 years.
-David is married to Harriette and they have two children.
+David has two adult children and one four legged child named Monty.
 David has a special interest in cardiology and medical education.
 Outside work, David is a keen mountaineer, skier, traveller and kayaker.

 Dr Stephen Hoskin

-Stephen first came to Te Anau in 1996 to walk the Milford Track during a holiday from medical school in Dunedin.
-He returned over the summer of 2003-4 when taking a three-month break from his work as a house surgeon in Nelson.
-He returned again in 2006 for his registrar training, was asked to help with summer work, then the next year and finally enticed to buy into the practice.
-Outside work he seeks to develop a network of trails through the Fiordland Trails Trust; supports the local primary school by chairing the Board of Trustees (and parenting students); runs, bikes, tramps, clambers up mountains; and gardens – mostly with a ride-on lawn mower and chainsaw.
+Stephen grew up in Pahiatua, a farming town in the Wairarapa.
+He first came to Te Anau in 1996 to walk the Milford Track during a holiday from medical school in Dunedin.
+He returned over the summer of 2003-4 when taking a three-month break from his work in Nelson hospital.
+He returned again in 2006 for his registrar training, was asked to help cover the following summer and has stuck around ever since.
+Outside work he runs, bikes, tramps, clambers up mountains; gardens; volunteers on the Fiordland Trails Trust and likes to spend time with his wife and four children.

 Registered Nurses